-After installing the Smooth Gestures extension you might get confused – as to what happens next and what should you do exactly to get it to work, especially if you have never used a mouse gestures before.
-That is why I would advice you to start from the options page.
+After installing the Smooth Gestures extension you might get confused – as to what happens next and what should you do exactly to get it to work, especially if you have never used mouse gestures before.
+That is why I would advise you to start from the options page.

 The options page is quite self-explanatory and the developer has done an excellent job in presenting the gestures and explaining how they work.
 On the right side of the Options Page, you would see the Navigation links for various Gesture actions like – Page Navigation gestures, Tab management gestures etc.

 As you scroll down you would see which gesture performs which action.
 You can start using the easy ones at first and as you get used to it you can start using the more complicated ones.
 Here are a few that are quite easy to use and you could start using right away.